 A participant does not need to have an SRC qualification as a prerequisite for Bronze Medallion.

 Come along and patrol with your lifesaving friends!

 All Cadets with their SRC or Bronze qualifications are automatically allocated to a Patrol group with friends.
 The season’s patrol roster is released and emailed to members at the start of the season in November and covers all rostered patrols for that group until the end of the season.

 It’s all about making sure our Nippers are safe and have fun.
 Nippers just love seeing the older kids come back and help them out.

 We always love to see our graduated Nippers return and be part of the Nipper sessions.

-You are always welcome, and we always need experienced youth helping as Water Safety and as Activity Leaders.
+You are always welcome, and we always need experienced Cadets helping as Water Safety and as Activity Leaders.
 Only people who have their SRC or Bronze Medallion have the skills to do these jobs – and that’s why WE NEED YOU!

 LSV Youth Carnivals – Join our Pride!